What is Glaucoma?

 Glaucoma Definition

-The simplest definition of glaucoma is a condition of the eye where the intraocular pressure (pressure inside the eye) is elevated, causing damage to the optic nerve.
-In most patients, a normal intraocular pressure is between 8 and 21 mmHg.
+The simplest definition of glaucoma is a condition of the eye where the intraocular pressure (pressure inside the eye) is excessive, causing damage to the optic nerve.
+In the population, average intraocular pressure is 16 mmHg with a range between 8 and 21 mmHg.

-When the optic nerve is damaged or injured, transmission of visual information from the eye to the brain is limited, and hence the visual image is impaired.
+When the optic nerve is damaged by excessive pressure, transmission of visual information from the eye to the brain is reduced, causing the visual image and visual field to be impaired.

 Fortunately, ophthalmologists can usually detect glaucomatous optic nerve damage before there is noticeable vision loss by examining the back of the eye.
 Often, damage to the nerve can be detected before there is a change in vision by specialized tests.